 The possibility of replacing traditional engines with hybrid or electric models will also help reduce fossil fuel consumption, significantly reducing total greenhouse gas emissions.

-One of the alternatives to offset carbon emissions, in addition to the previous changes, is to offset the emissions of a flight through the purchase of carbon credits, as each credit purchased will mean that a ton of equivalent carbon will no longer be emitted into the Earth’s atmosphere.
+One of the alternatives to offset carbon emissions, in addition to the previous changes, is to offset the emissions of a flight through the purchase of carbon credits, as each credit purchased, means that a ton of equivalent carbon will no longer be emitted into the Earth’s atmosphere.

-Don’t waste time and get your credits on our platform.
+If you want to know more about carbon credits and how to buy your MCO2, click here to see the step-by-step guide.
 It is a safe, perennial asset that can be acquired by any individual and company in less than two minutes.
-Click here to buy your credits and start offsetting your air travel emissions!